reinator/tutorial_metabarcoding/_pages/handsOn_plotReadLength.md

 permalink: /handsOn_plotReadLength/
 ---

-In our previous tutorial we have generated a k=31 kmer distribution for a subset of reads, and we have analyse the same k=31 kmer distribution for the total reads sequenced for our chosen species.
+In our previous tutorial we have generated a k=31 kmer distribution for a subset of reads, and we have analysed the same k=31 kmer distribution for the total reads sequenced for our chosen species.
 With the genomescope of our total results, we have estimated genome size, heterozygosity and repeat content.
-Now, we are ready to go and assembled those reads.
+Now, we are ready to go and assemble those reads.

 Well, it would be nice to check one more thing: the size distribution of our reads!